tarunjain07/leetcode/1970-last-day-where-you-can-still-cross/NOTES.md

-1. Tried simple DFS with backtracking but getting TLE
+1. Tried simple DFS with backtracking but got TLE
 2. Then tried Binary Search + DFS with backtracking - again TLE
 3. Then removed backtrack logic and resolved TLE
 ​